How to get a personal loan

 • Credit history.
 Your credit record counts towards whether the lender will be willing to lend to you in the first place.
 But crucially it also contributes to the rate it's likely to offer you.
 A good credit record will make it more likely you'll get the advertised rate; if your credit history's poorer, it's likely you'll still get the loan, but you'll be repriced to a higher rate, as you're a bigger risk for the lender.

-• Income.
+• Affordability.
 Your disposable income dictates how much a lender will be willing to lend.
 This is worked out based on your income, minus rent or mortgage payments (and other outgoings that the lender estimates 'someone like you' would have, based on where you live and your number of dependants).
 And while you may have a perfect credit record, if your disposable income's not high enough (or not estimated to be high enough), you won't get the loan.

 Our Loans Eligibility Calculator and Credit Club mimic these criteria when they're working out your loan chances.
 Credit Club also drills in to your affordability for loans and gives you a score ranging from 'poor' to 'very good' based on this.